amykapernick/blog/site/posts/css-grid-calendar.md

 }
 ```

 So that we don't have to create each date manually, we can use JavaScript to generate an array that includes details for each date block.
-I've just set it up to generate dates for the one year, but you could also get it to repeat for further years.
+I've only set it up to generate dates for the one year, but you could also get it to repeat for further years.
 This is generated in the `_data` folder, under `_data/year.js`

 ```js
 // _data/year.js